quickdudley/handcraft/README.md

 HTML parsing module also has a few more bugs which don't currently affect the program.
 Both parsing modules should be lifted out to separate libraries.

-The list of 2x2 crafting recipies is in handcraft.txt
+The list of 2x2 crafting recipies is in handcraft.txt.
+They are in the order
+processed: each section is processed concurrently, recipies within each section are processed in order.

 Building
 --------